 Double Boiler Uses and Recipes

 One of the most common reasons for using a double boiler is to melt chocolate.
 Chocolate is notoriously fussy and must be handled with care.
-Melting chocolate in a double boiler ensures it won’t scorch and will melt smoothly.
+Melting chocolate this way ensures it won’t scorch and will melt smoothly.
 Use it in chocolate mousse, when making peanut clusters or buckeyes, or for dipping cookies, pretzels, and fruit.

 Hollandaise sauce is another well-known recipe that requires a double boiler.
 It’s important to warm the egg yolks without heating them so much that they scramble.
 Gentle, indirect heat plus constant whisking is the secret to this rich sauce.